concordion/concordion-logback-extension-demo/README.md

 # Running the tests
 -------------------

-The download includes support to run the tests with either <a href="http://www.gradle.org/">Gradle</a>.
+The download includes support to run the tests with <a href="http://www.gradle.org/">Gradle</a>.
 The code base includes the Gradle Wrapper, which will automatically download the correct version of Gradle.

 *If running from behind a proxy then Config.java will need to be updated with the proxy host and port.*